Cognitive State Inference from VR Motion via Motion Foundation Model: Method

 \subsection{Apparatus}

-Experiments ran on a Meta Quest~3S HMD with two handheld controllers.
+The experiment was conducted in VR using a Meta Quest 3S HMD with two handheld controllers.
 The VR application was developed in Unity 2022.3.52f1.
 Participants stood in a fixed spot marked with stickers on the ground, wearing the HMD and holding both controllers with both hands.
-The VR question board was positioned directly in front of the participant; the experimenter remained at a fixed location, sitting at the left side of the participant.
-The experimental space setup is shown in \cref{fig:expsetupp}.
+The VR question board was positioned directly in front of the participant.
+The experimental space setup is shown in \cref{fig:expsetupp} (left).